aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 The greatest danger could be your stupidity.

-Last update: Sun Aug 16 05:16:49 2026
+Last update: Mon Aug 17 05:24:41 2026

 ### Let's play! 🎮